vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

 *Fig. 5: Ethereum App Installation*

-## Accounts Creation
+## Account Creation

-To use the Bitcoin/Ethereum previously installed applications you have to create a Bitcoin/Ethereum account.
+To use the Bitcoin/Ethereum Nano Apps you have to create a Bitcoin/Ethereum account.
-We will present there the creation of a bitcoin account but it remains the same for any application supported by Ledger Live.
+We will present there the creation of a bitcoin account but it is the same for any application supported by Ledger Live.

-Therefore launch the Bitcoin application on your Ledger Nano S/X.
+To create your Bitcoin account:

-Then do the following steps to create your Bitcoin account:
+- Launch the Bitcoin application on your Ledger Nano S/X

 - Open the Bitcoin app on your ledger device